Phobos-developers/Phobos/docs/User-Interface.md

 - You can specify which TechnoType shoule be counted as a Harvester.
 If not set, the techno with `Harvester=yes` or `Enslaves=SOMESLAVE` will be counted.
 - The counter is displayed with the format of `Label(Active Harvesters)/(Total Harvesters)`.
 The label is `⛏ U+26CF` by default.
 - You can adjust counter position by `Sidebar.HarvesterCounter.Offset`, negative means left/up, positive means right/down.
+- By setting `HarvesterCounter.WarningAmount`, the game will warn player by changing the color of counter whenever total amount of harvesters > it while active amount ≤ it.

 In `uimd.ini`:
 ```ini